zakkmylde89/website_test/README.md

 Step 2:
     Use "git status" to make sure all files are in staging area Step 3:
-    Use "git commit" to open commit editor, type commit message, and use "CTRL-O" then "ENTER" to finish Step 4:
+    Use "git commit" to open commit editor, type commit message, and use "CTRL-W" then "ENTER" to finish Step 4:
     Use "git status" once more to make sure staging tree is clear